inferenceflow-ai/reflow/DESIGN_NOTES.md

 be empty.
 I don't need special end of stream instructions any more.
 Once the job has been shut down, the engines can  shut down and exit if there are no active workers.

+## Word Count

+How should aggregation work.
+I might want to produce a count of each word in a single request event.
+How does the system know when all of the resultant events have been processed ?
+I also want an abstraction that supports time based aggregations but that seems easier.
+Suppose I carry a request id on each event which gets copied onto downstream events.
+Then I can have an aggregation per event BUT how do I know when it is safe to do the final aggregation and emit the result ?
+This should be very easy to express, maybe even the default, or with a "byRequestId" type of thing.
+One last bit, how do I know all of the events related to a request have showed up ??
+Can I put some marker in the stream, or maybe a 1 of n type of thing ?
+Also, what kind of routing should I support - when I tried the shutdown marker, I cloned it and that caused some problems (would it still ?).
+If I'm doing key based routing, do I send this marker down every route ?
+Suppose I have a request based Router, meaning everything related to one request stays on one node.
+Would that be bad ?
+I also have ideas about a "batch", in which the input is split and sent over multiple channels (in which case, I dont use request based I guess).
+How do I ensure each engine sees an event only once ?
+Individual, real events have this property.
+Can I build this on top of a much simpler model where input events produce output events ?

+Suppose the splitter inserts an "end of batch event" and I route based on a field like request id (the source could even introduce this id) so I'm keeping the core framework as simple as possible.
+When can events that are in order pass each other ?
+Only when they are routed to separate engines.
+Right now, there is no notion of merge.
+So ... the splitter inserts a "done" event into the stream and the downstream aggregator accumulates until it sees that event.
+Seems like it may be workable.